tangentsoft/libtabula/Wishlist.md

         ensure base class is reusable before releasing v4.0.
         PostgresDriver and SQLiteDriver?

+    -   Maybe create DummyDriver, which would let us put more of the library under the test suite.
+Our excuse for not doing that before is that many operations required a DB server conn and cooperating classes, but if we can mock the DBMS, we can treat the other classes as separately-testable units.

     -   Templatize all classes that use DBDriver interface with the DB driver type.
 This lets you specify the driver type to use with a Connection and all its children without modifying the